earkevin11/Windows-Domain-and-Domain-Controller/README.md

 # Group Policy Management
 - GP is used to manage all domain users and computers remotely.
 - GP uses Group Policy Objects (GPOs) to manage client settings
-- GP can be used to target specific usres, computers, groups, or OUs
+- GP can be used to target specific users, computers, groups, or OUs
 - Can install software remotely or anything you want to configure such as users' desktop background
 - Manage what website they can visit
 - Manage and configure security settings

 # Install AD Domain Service